-On those hot summer nights, I like to make summer salads that combine vegetables and fruit.
-As a result, the sweetness of the fruit with the vegetables is enhanced by the kinds of vinegars in the oil-free dressings.
-A few of my favorite summer salads are served with grilled peaches, grilled grapes and raw mango.
+I like to make summer salads that combine vegetables and fruit on those hot summer nights.
+As a result, the sweetness of the fruit with the vegetables is enhanced by the kinds of vinegar in the oil-free dressings.
+A few of my favorite summer salads are served with grilled peaches, grilled grapes, and raw mango.

 On the other hand, my Grape Salad is incredibly savory with the pop of jammy grapes fresh off the grill.
 Within minutes, red grapes transform into little balls of flavor.